 How do you know what kind of seeds to buy?

 With over 25 years of experience with growing veggies organically in a sub-tropical environment, this is a list of veggies that I have had the most successful harvest for a Spring garden in central Florida.

 - Several varieties of Tomatoes

 - Herbs: dill, cilantro, parsley, several varieties of basil, oregano, parsley

-Other vegetables that are also great for Spring:
+Other successful vegetables that are also best for Spring:

-- Fordhook bush lima beans or a similar stake variety
+- Lima beans or a similar stake variety

 - Southern peas, i.e. black eye peas, zipper peas, etc. (Don’t confuse them with English peas-don’t plant them now!
 They like our Winter.)